swsnu/swpp2021-team7/README.md

 - Scenario

   - **GIVEN** the user searched idol and is seeing the search result
-  - **WHEN** the user clicks 'Request Support' button next to one of the idol not supported
+  - **WHEN** the user clicks `'Request Support'` button next to one of the idol not supported
-  - **THEN** the user gets toast message 'Successfully submitted'.
+  - **THEN** the user gets toast message 'Successfully submitted'

 - Acceptance test
-  - When the user clicks the 'Request Support' button, toast message appears and disappears a bit later.
+  - When the user clicks the `'Request Support'` button, toast message appears and disappears a bit later

 #### 2.4 Select Idol